 The under-discussed issue: gummies aren’t truly uniform inside

-Even with excellent mixing, a gummy is not a perfectly homogeneous solid.
-As it sets, it forms a network.
-Within that network are tiny “micro-environments” where moisture, acids, and dissolved solids aren’t distributed identically at the microscopic level.
+Even if you mix perfectly, a gummy isn’t a homogeneous solid.
+As it sets, a network forms, and within that network are tiny micro-environments where moisture, acids, and solids aren’t evenly distributed.

 That matters because iron can be more reactive in certain micro-zones.
-This is where you get the odd problems that show up later: a harsh bite here, a darker speck there, or a bottle that develops inconsistent flavor from piece to piece.
+That’s where the weird problems show up later: a harsh bite here, a darker speck there, or a bottle that develops inconsistent flavor from piece to piece.

 Acids aren’t just about pH

-Acid systems do a lot of work in gummies: they shape flavor, they support product profile, and they influence how the gummy sets.
-With iron gummies, acids also influence how iron interacts inside the matrix.
+Acid systems do a lot in gummies: they shape flavor, support product profile, and influence how the gummy sets.
+With iron gummies, acids also affect how iron behaves inside the matrix.

-Two details tend to separate stable iron gummies from unstable ones: which acids are used and when they’re added in the process.
-The same formula can behave very differently if the acid addition point creates localized hotspots where iron becomes more reactive.
+Two things separate stable iron gummies from unstable ones: which acids you use, and when you add them.
+The same formula behaves very differently if the acid addition point creates localized hotspots where iron becomes more reactive.

 Packaging is part of the formula (especially the headspace)

-This is one of the most overlooked drivers of long-term performance: oxygen in the bottle headspace.
-Even in a low-water-activity product, oxygen can contribute to gradual changes in flavor and color over time, particularly when a reactive mineral is present.
+One overlooked factor: oxygen in the bottle headspace.
+Even in a low-water-activity product, oxygen contributes to gradual changes in flavor and color, particularly when a reactive mineral is present.

 And then there’s real-life consumer use.
 A bottle that stays sealed in a stability chamber isn’t the same as a bottle that gets opened and closed daily in a humid kitchen.